Joints 7 DOF

 HSV Perception

 I convert each RGB frame to HSV and threshold it to isolate the target object by color.
-The dominant contour gives me a 2D centroid via image moments.
-I back-project that to 3D using the known camera intrinsics and ROS 2 TF to transform it into the robot base frame.
+The largest contour gives me a 2D centroid from image moments.
+I back project that to 3D using the known camera intrinsics, and I use ROS 2 TF to move it into the robot base frame.

 OpenCV ROS 2 TF